Lymph Node Removal

-- The nodes under your arm (axillary lymph nodes) are also examined manually and are relatively easy to get to during surgery.
-Surgery to remove some or all of the lymph nodes under your arm is called axillary lymph node dissection.
+The nodes under your arm (axillary lymph nodes) are also examined manually and are relatively easy to get to during surgery.
+Surgeries to remove some or all of the lymph nodes under your arm are called sentinel lymph node dissection or axillary lymph node dissection.

 In this section: